aatxe/weiss.city/posts/2014-05-26-write-up-awe.md

 ---
 title: Write-Up: awe
-description: I detail the solution to my HSCTF recon problem entitled 'awe'.
+description: In this writeup from the first HSCTF, I walk through the solution to my unsolved reconnaissance problem entitled 'awe'.
 ---

 As part of HSCTF, there was a reconnaissance problem entitled awe.
 The given text for the problem was simple, and generally unhelpful as it was part of a series on some of our organizers.
 The text read "My name is Aaron Weiss."
 The problem was, as you could probably tell, about me.